apache/incubator-gluten/docs/velox-backend-limitations.md

 #### Offload hive file format to velox (offload)

+Gluten supports convert Spark parquet write to velox write in these cases:

+- Insert into a Spark datasource table

+  The table can not be a partitioned table or bucketed table.
+Set `spark.gluten.sql.columnar.parquet.write=false` to disable the conversion.

+- Insert into a Spark datasource directory

+  Set `spark.gluten.sql.columnar.parquet.write=false` to disable the conversion.

+- Insert into a Hive directory

-We implemented the insert into command by overriding HiveFileFormat in Vanilla spark.
-And you need to ensure preferentially load the Gluten jar to overwrite the jar of vanilla spark.
+  You need to ensure preferentially load the Gluten jar to overwrite the jar of vanilla spark.
 Refer to [How to prioritize loading Gluten jars in Spark](https://github.com/oap-project/gluten/blob/main/docs/developers/NewToGluten.md).
 It should be noted that if the user also modifies the HiveFileFormat, the user's changes may be overwritten.

 ### Velox Parquet Write